octokit/handbook/README.md

 **Gotchas**

 - JWT authentication does not work for GraphQL queries
-- When using an Installation Access Token directly after creation, a request might error with `401`.
-Not because the token is invalid, but because the token did not yet propagate across all read-only databases.
-See https://github.com/octokit/auth-app.js/issues/65#issuecomment-629384898 for more details
+- When using an Installation Access Token directly after creation, a request might error with `401` or `403`.
+Not because the token is invalid or the permissions are not sufficient, but because the token or the permissions did not yet propagate across all read-only databases.
+See https://github.com/octokit/auth-app.js/issues/65 and https://github.com/octokit/auth-app.js/issues/589 for more details
 - When receiving one of the following errors

   > 'Expiration time' claim ('exp') must be a numeric value representing the future time at which the assertion expires